Markkop/corvos-de-efrim-website/instructions/about-the-guild.md

 - Title: Nossa História
 - Description: Uma jornada que começou em Wakfu e continua a crescer através dos anos, unindo jogadores em busca de aventuras e amizades duradouras.
 - CTA: "Saiba mais!"

-### From other components:

-The remaining components are primarily structural and don't contain significant unique copy text beyond what's already been captured in the data structures above.
-They mainly handle the presentation and interaction logic for displaying the content defined in data.ts.

-Would you like me to extract any specific additional text from the components?